devkristie/portfolio/README.md

 ### Known Issues

-Portfolio Section:
+**Portfolio Section:**

-- The website portfolio features a title stating 'Coming Soon'.
+- The website portfolio features a title stating 'Coming Soon.'
-- The image slider currently does not display any images.
+- The image slider currently does not display any images because there are none available at this time.
 - The View Website and View Source Code buttons are not functional yet as there are no websites available to showcase.
-- The 'Show More' accordion section contains placeholder text (Lorem Ipsum) and is awaiting content.
+- The 'Show More' accordion section contains placeholder text (Lorem Ipsum) and is there for template purposes.
-- The 'Technologies Used' container is currently empty.
-I am actively working on resolving these issues to enhance the portfolio section.
+- The 'Technologies Used' container is currently empty as there are no websites to showcase the technologies being used.

+I am actively working on resolving these issues to enhance the portfolio section and will provide updates as progress is made.

-Footer Section:
+**Footer Section:**

 The blog link currently redirects users back to the portfolio section of the page as the blog section is under development and coming soon.
 We apologize for any inconvenience this may cause and appreciate your understanding as we work on enhancing the website for a better user experience.